Guinea-Bissau national football team

-The Guinea-Bissau national football team (Portuguese: Seleção nacional de futebol da Guiné-Bissau) represents Guinea-Bissau in men's international association football and it is controlled by the Football Federation of Guinea-Bissau, The team has never qualified for the FIFA World Cups but qualified for the Africa Cup of Nations three times, making their debut in 2017.
+The Guinea-Bissau national football team (Portuguese: Seleção nacional de futebol da Guiné-Bissau) represents Guinea-Bissau in men's international association football and it is controlled by the Football Federation of Guinea-Bissau, The team has never qualified for the FIFA World Cups but qualified for the Africa Cup of Nations four times, making their debut in 2017.
 The team is a member of both FIFA and Confederation of African Football (CAF).

 History

 World Cup qualifying

 Guinea-Bissau entered their first FIFA World Cup qualification with the aim of reaching the 1998 World Cup in France.
 The first round of African qualification required for them to play Guinea in a two-legged match.
 The first leg was held at home in the Estadio 24 de Setembro in Bissau on 1 June 1996 with an attendance of 15,000.
 Guinea-Bissau went 2–0 up at half-time after strikes from Pereira Tavares in 11th and 36th minutes.
 Guinea's Titi Camara equalised with his own brace in the 53rd and 54th minutes.
 Guinea-Bissau's Co Cipriano won the game with a 60th-minute penalty to make it 3–2.
 The away leg was held at the Stade du 28 Septembre in Conakry.
 Momo Soumah of Guinea scored to level the tie at half-time before Nando Có scored a bicycle kick for Guinea-Bissau to put his side 4–3 up on aggregate, however another goal from Momo Soumah and a winner from Tibou Bangoura won the match for Guinea, giving them a 5–4 lead on aggregate.

 Guinea-Bissau had never progressed beyond the first round of qualification until the 2022 qualifiers where they defeated São Tomé and Príncipe 3–1 over two legs, thanks to three goals from Joseph Mendes.